Zaid Hamid

 Syed Zaid Zaman Hamid (born 14 March 1964) is a Pakistani Islamist political commentator and conspiracy theorist.

-Born to a Pakistan Army officer and a Kashmiri mother, Zaid is a supporter of jihad and supports Kashmir-centric anti-India organizations.
-He claims he fought in Soviet-Afghan War.
-He is a supporter of Pakistan Army interventions in matters of state and actively campaigns against democracy in Pakistan.
-He supports an Islamic system of government.
+Born to a Pakistan Army officer and a Kashmiri mother, Zaid is considered a supporter of jihad and Kashmir-centric anti-India organizations.
+He claims to have fought in the Soviet-Afghan War.
+He has been accused of being a supporter of Pakistan Army interventions in matters of state and actively campaigns against democracy in Pakistan.
+Zaid supports an Islamic system of government.

-In 2019, The Muslim 500 included him in their yearly most influential Muslims in the world, as a political commentator and host of the Brass Tacks TV series on geo-politics, Islamic philosophy, Muslim history, and Dr. Iqbal’s vision for Pakistan.
+In 2019, The Muslim 500 included him in their yearly list of most influential Muslims in the world, as a political commentator and host of the Brass Tacks TV series on geo-politics, Islamic philosophy, Muslim history, and Dr. Muhammad Iqbal’s vision for Pakistan.

-Historian Manan Ahmed Asif called him the leading voice of a new Pakistani revivalism, because he radicalizes young, urban men and women under the age of 30 — the largest demographics of Pakistan — into a mixture of militant Pakistani nationalism and Islamism.
+Historian Manan Ahmed Asif called him the leading voice of a new Pakistani revivalism, because according to Asif, Zaid radicalizes young, urban men and women under the age of 30 — the largest demographics of Pakistan — into a mixture of militant Pakistani nationalism and Islamism.

-Biography
+Early life and education

 Hamid was born on March 14, 1964, in Karachi, Sindh, Pakistan to a Bihari Muhajir father and a Kashmiri Muslim mother.
 His father was a Pakistan Army officer.
 He studied computer systems at the NED University of Engineering & Technology in Karachi.
 He is the second of four siblings.
-His father fought in the Indo-Pakistani War of 1965 and 1971.
+His father fought in the Indo-Pakistani Wars of 1965 and 1971.